Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-HIPPO offers hypothesis-driven and data-driven methods for intervention selection: \begin{itemize} \item \textit{HIPPO-knowledge}: choosing a region based on prior knowledge or a well-defined hypothesis and quantifying its effect by removing it from specimens or adding it to specimens without that region and measuring the change in model outputs (Fig. \ref{fig:hippo-schematic}a). \item \textit{HIPPO-attention}: quantifying the effect of high attention regions by removing the high attention regions and measuring the change in model outputs (Fig. \ref{fig:hippo-schematic}b). \item \textit{HIPPO-search-high-effect}: a greedy search algorithm to identify the regions that maximally drive a prediction.
-This can be used to identify regions necessary for a model's output (Fig. \ref{fig:hippo-schematic}c). \item \textit{HIPPO-search-low-effect}: a greedy search algorithm to identify the regions that lead to the slightest change in model predictions.
-This can be used to identify the regions that do not change model predictions and, therefore, are not necessary for the output of a model.
-After removing unnecessary regions, the remaining regions can be considered sufficient for the model prediction (Fig. \ref{fig:hippo-schematic}c). \end{itemize}
+\rebuttal{Within the HIPPO framework, users can flexibly select which patches to include or exclude, guided either by prior hypotheses or by data-driven strategies.
+Accordingly, we categorize HIPPO usage into the following modes (see \nameref{sec:methods} and \nameref{sec:supplementary_methods} for details):} \begin{itemize} \item \rebuttal{\textit{HIPPO-knowledge}: choosing patches to add or remove based on prior knowledge or a well-defined hypothesis and quantifying its effect by removing it from specimens or adding it to specimens without that region and measuring the change in model outputs.
+(Fig. \ref{fig:hippo-schematic}c).
+In other words, this hypothesis-driven approach assesses whether the areas considered to be important by experts truly affect model outputs.} \item \rebuttal{\textit{HIPPO-attention}: choosing a subregion to ablate based on the attention scores assigned by MIL models and quantifying its effect by removing it from specimens and measuring the change in model outputs (Fig. \ref{fig:hippo-schematic}d).
+In other words, this method assesses whether the areas with attention scores are indeed influential for the model's predictions.} \item \rebuttal{\textit{HIPPO-search-positive-effect}: a greedy search algorithm to identify the regions that most strongly drive a prediction to the positive direction.
+We apply this method to samples predicted as positive by the model to identify regions influential for their predictions (Fig. \ref{fig:hippo-schematic}e).
+This data-driven intervention can automatically identify important patches from scratch without relying on prior hypotheses.} \item \rebuttal{\textit{HIPPO-search-negative-effect}: a greedy search algorithm to identify the regions that most strongly drive a prediction to the negative direction.
+We apply this method to samples predicted as negative by the model to identify regions influential for their predictions.} \end{itemize}

-HIPPO generates counterfactual outcomes through the lens of an AI model.
-Thus, if the AI model has limitations in fully capturing complex biological input-output relationships, HIPPO's explanations will reflect these limitations.
-HIPPO provides unprecedented access to interrogating the biological factors underlying prediction, providing insight into an AI's decision-making process.